CAE Reading and Use of English Practice Test 14

 Part 5

-31 C. Not an easy question, the best way to approach it is to exclude options that do not fit and gradually work from there.
-Answer A is not mentioned – it is not said when the information was discovered.
+31 C. This one is not an easy question; the best way to approach it is to exclude options that do not fit and gradually work from there.
+Answer A is not mentioned – it was not said when the information was discovered.
 Answer B is not mentioned again – even though there is a mention of ice age, it wasn’t the cause.
 Answer D can’t be used as nothing is said about the inhabitants drowning.
-It is also a ridiculous notion as the process of rising sea level takes hundreds of years.
+It is also a ridiculous notion, as the process of rising sea level takes hundreds of years.

 32 C. The devices mentioned are ‘computers’ and ‘satellite-positioning equipment’.
 Option A is wrong – the sonar is located at the bottom of the survey ship.
 Option B is not correct either – the imagery produced by this technology has three dimensions.
 Option D is not mentioned.